dripton/dfrandom/README.txt

 will give you a random character from a random template.

-python dfrandom.py -t "holy warrior"
+python dfrandom.py -t holy_warrior

 will give you a random holy warrior.
-(The quotes are only needed for template names that contain spaces.)
+(The underscore is there to avoid issues with spaces on the command line.)

+python dfrandom.py -h

+will give you help.

 Note that a random character is unlikely to be a very good character.
 But it might provide a decent starting point.